What is polymyalgia rheumatica?

-Your doctor will give you steroid medicines to treat the inflammation.
-People often feel better in a day or two.
+PMR is treated with steroid medicines , which reduce inflammation.
+You'll probably feel better in a day or two after you start the medicine.
 Most of the time, symptoms improve quickly and go away 2 to 4 weeks after treatment begins.
-After this, most people need to continue to take steroid medicines for 1 to 2 years or sometimes longer.
-This helps to control symptoms and to prevent the problems from coming back.
+But you may need to keep taking steroid medicine for 1 to 2 years or even longer.
+This helps to keep your symptoms from coming back.

 Frequently Asked Questions

 Learning about polymyalgia rheumatica:

 Other Places To Get Help

 - Dasgupta B, et al. (2012).
 2012 provisional classification criteria for polymyalgia rheumatica.
 Arthritis and Rheumatism, 64(4): 943–954.

 - Hellmann DB (2013).
 Giant cell arteritis, polymyalgia rheumatica, and Takayasu's arteritis.
 In GS Firestein et al., eds., Kelley's Textbook of Rheumatology, 9th ed., vol. 2, pp. 1461–1480.
 Philadelphia: Saunders.